 ~ Soft Molasses Cookies from Nourishing Meals

 Looking for even more molasses, ginger, and gingerbread recipes?
-Here are 120 Gluten-Free Ginger and Gingerbread Dessert Recipes on my other blog, All Gluten-Free Desserts.
+Here are 120 Gluten-Free Ginger and Gingerbread Dessert Recipes.

 A gluten-free Molasses Pudding Cake that melts in your mouth.
 Top with milk or whipped cream if you wish.